-1 RESOLUTION NO. 2023-928 2 3 4 5 6 A Resolution of the City Commission of the City of 7 Gainesville, Florida; relating to its General Government 8 9 Financial and Operating Plan Budget for the 2023-2024 fiscal year beginning October 1, 2023 and ending 10 September 30, 2024; adopting the Final General 11 Government Financial and Operating Plan Budget; and 12 providing an immediate effective date.
-13 14 15 WHEREAS, on July 20, 2023 the City Commission of the City of Gainesville, Florida, 16 adopted Resolution No. 2023-669 approving the proposed millage rate necessary to fund the 17 Proposed General Government Financial and Operating Plan Budget; and 18 WHEREAS, on September 7, 2023 the City Commission of the City of Gainesville, 19 Florida, adopted Resolution 2023-858, which adopted the tentative millage rate to fund the said 20 Tentative General Government Financial and Operating Plan Budget; and 21 WHEREAS, on September 7, 2023, the City Commission adopted Resolution No. 2023- 22 860 approving the Tentative General Government Financial and Operating Plan Budget; and 23 WHEREAS, on this date, the City Commission adopted Resolution No 2023-927 24 approving the Final Millage Rate to fund the said Final General Government Financial and 25 Operating Plan Budget; and 26 WHEREAS, on this date the City Commission of the City of Gainesville, Florida, has 27 complied with all conditions precedent to the adoption of the Final General Government Financial 28 and Operating Plan Budget; and 29
+RESOLUTION NO. 2023-928 1 2 RESOLUTION NO. 2023-723 3 4 × 54 5 A Resolution of the City Commission of the City of 6 7 Gainesville, Florida: relating to its General Government 8 Financial and Operating Plan Budget for the 2023-2024 9 fiscal year beginning October 1, 2023 and ending 10 September 30, 2024; adopting the Final General Government Financial and Operating Plan Budget; and 11 providing an immediate effective date.
+12 13 providing an immount of the providing and immount of the providing an immount of the providing an immount of the providing and immount of the providing an immount of the providing and the providing and the providing an immount of the providing and the providing and the providing an immount of the providing and the providing and the providing an immount of the providing and the providing and the providing an immount of the providing and the providing and the providing an immount of the providing and the providing and the providing an immount of the providing and the providing 14 Col. Col. Col. Col. Col. 15 WHEREAS, on July 20, 2023 the City Commission of the City of Gainesville, Florida, 16 adopted Resolution No. 2023-669 approving the proposed millage rate necessary to fund the 17 Proposed General Government Financial and Operating Plan Budget; and 18 WHEREAS, on September 7, 2023 the City Commission of the City of Gainesville, 19 Florida, adopted Resolution 2023-858, which adopted the tentative millage rate to fund the said 20 Tentative General Government Financial and Operating Plan Budget; and 21 WHEREAS, on September 7, 2023, the City Commission adopted Resolution No. 2023- 22 860 approving the Tentative General Government Financial and Operating Plan Budget; and 23 WHEREAS, on this date, the City Commission adopted Resolution No 2023-927 24 approving the Final Millage Rate to fund the said Final General Government Financial and 25 Operating Plan Budget; and 26 WHEREAS, on this date the City Commission of the City of Gainesville, Florida, has 27 complied with all conditions precedent to the adoption of the Final General Government Financial 28 and Operating Plan Budget; and 29